Sustainable Beauty Trends 2025

 Trend 4 – Health-Couture

-Skinification expands across every category, hair, sun, nails, makeup.
+Skinification expands across every category: hair, skin, nails, and makeup.
 Wellness becomes architecture.

 Tech-led tools and treatments meet hormonal health, life stages, and lifestyle shifts.
 Beauty becomes personal infrastructure, adapting with you rather than dictating to you.

-If you’d like the full report or want to explore how these trends translate into real product opportunities, I’d love to talk.
+If you’d like the full report or want to explore how these trends translate into real product opportunities, let's talk.